MokaHiko/Clot/readme.md

 	Even death itself is a status condition.
 This allows for abilities like being being revived or skills that can kill instantly.
 	UUnits can have multiple status effects at the same time.
 Individual status effects can be checked via the IsStatusEffect() and applied via the ApplyStatus() methods;

+	Struggles with UE:
+	- Getting a steady workflow took the longest as Unreal's cpp documentation is to be desired, especially for a framework riddled with macros for reflection and garbage collection.
+ - Said macros and templates severely slow down static analyzers and intellisense.
+ - Blue prints can be corrupted during compilation.
+Assertions are your friend.

-	General Recommendations:
+ General Project Recommendations:
-	- Consider a more component based approach, as not all weapons require a projectile.
 	- Abilities should have multiple termination methods aside from completion.
 Such as Abort, Fail, etc..
-	- Abilities would ideally allow for nested processes that occur after the ability has succeeded.
+	- Abilities would ideally allow for nested processes that can occur in succesion.
 	- Stacking of status effects was a feature I'd like to have implemented but I did not have the time

 ### Gravity Gun